MatthieuAlessi/MatthieuAlessi.old/projects/radiant.md

 ![img1]({{site.baseurl}}/projects/images/radiant/img-10.jpg){:class="mx-auto d-block post-img" :style="clear:both"}

 <div style="clear:both; max-width:75%" class="paragraph">Combining futurism and Japanese iconography, The logo takes the circular and inviting shape from the rising sun.
 The name also evokes a sense of hope for the next day.
-Exciting splashes of neon color, and lively illustrations, and unusual remind us of how our senses can light up through positive experiences.</div>
+Exciting splashes of neon color, and lively illustrations remind us of how our senses can light up through positive experiences.</div>

 ![img3]({{site.baseurl}}/projects/images/radiant/img-3.jpg){:class="mx-auto d-block post-img portfolio-col-img"}